Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 Staking MINA allows nodes on the network to increase their chances of being selected as a block producer in accordance with the consensus mechanism.

-The ledger used to determine block producers for a slot, as the probability of winning a slot is proportional to the amount of stake.
+The ledger used to determine block producers for a slot, as the probability of finding eligible slots to produce blocks in is proportional to the amount of stake.

 A pool of delegated funds that is run by a staking pool owner.
 To avoid the requirement of being online, other nodes can choose to delegate funds to a staking pool.